-Arising from continued high temperatures and dry weather a high fire risk is deemed to exist in all areas where hazardous fuels such as dead grasses and shrub fuels such as heather and gorse exist.
+Arising from continued high pressure dominated weather patterns a high fire risk is deemed to exist in all areas where hazardous fuels such as dead grasses and shrub fuels such as heather and gorse exist.

 Condition Orange – High Fire Risk

 Warning Effective From 1200hrs 28/03/2022

 Significant fire activity has been observed in recent days.
 Current ignition risks appear to be strongly associated with burning of vegetation on areas used for turf cutting with additional upland burning also observed.

 Fire behaviour and rates of spread are likely to be reduced by lower wind speeds during the first half of this warning lifespan.
 Northerly airflows during the second half may exhibit humidity levels below 50% RH, with higher wind speeds.
 While some rainfall is forecast in coming days, this may not reach into all areas and may not have a significant impact on fuels in all locations.
 Wind speeds may exceed 20km/h is some areas at times and higher wind speeds will increase fire suppression requirements in affected areas.

 Advice to Forest Owners and Managers

 All forest owners and managers are again advised to prepare for likely outbreaks of fire.
 Fire lines, Fire Plans, fire suppression equipment should be reviewed and made ready and other relevant contingencies such as insurance, helicopter contracts etc., checked and confirmed.

 Forest owners, farmers, rural dwellers and other countryside users are asked to be extremely vigilant regarding fire activity, to report any suspicious or illegal activity to the Gardai and to report all fires immediately to the Fire and Emergency Services via 112/999.

 The Department recommends that forest owners and managers should consider the fire mitigation measures that they can put in place to help prevent loss or damage to forest resources through fire.
 Examples of such measures are: